AvyanshKatiyar/megapython/README.md

 Not app code does not contain any apps rather the learning material that was required before the course taught us to build apps.

-## App9
-Note that app9 contains a git repo by itself so it has been uploaded seperately.